-B) Hearing Confidentiality
+C) Hearing Confidentiality

-Parties are prohibited from recording any proceeding.
-The videoconference hearing will remain confidential unless otherwise ordered.
+Parties are prohibited from independently recording any proceeding.
+The videoconferenced Hearing will remain confidential unless otherwise ordered.
 The audio recording made by the IHO will continue to be the official record.
-If a parent or student wishes to have an open hearing, an audio recording of the hearing can be made available once a signed Records Request Form has been submitted to ODR.
+If a parent or student wishes to have an open Hearing, an audio recording of the Hearing can be made available once a signed Records Request Form has been submitted to ODR.
+Video files will not be provided by ODR even if requested.